 An important way of demonstrating this is by making sure our MPs hear that their constituents are calling for a green and fair recovery.
 MPs can then go on to represent your views in the House of Commons and put pressure on the government to listen.

-This autumn, the Chancellor is due to announce spending priorities for the next 4 years in the Comprehensive Spending Review.
+This autumn, the Chancellor is due to announce spending priorities in the Comprehensive Spending Review.
 This is a chance for the government to really prioritise a green and fair recovery from COVID-19.

 We know that many groups got in touch with their MPs about a green and fair recovery in June.
 Some of those meetings are still being scheduled, while others are having follow ups.
 We’re encouraging groups to continue this amazing work and either set up an initial online meeting in order to adhere to social distancing guidelines, or build on existing conversations with MPs as they return to parliament this September.